Language and overseas Chinese communities: Malaysia

 Malaysia is the only country besides mainland China and Taiwan that has a complete Chinese education system, from primary schools to universities.
 Malaysian Chinese speak a wide variety of variants, which are concentrated around particular population centers.
 Hokkien, the largest Chinese group, is concentrated in Penang, Klang, Kelantan and Malacca, with Penang having its own Hokkien variety.
 Cantonese is centered on Kuala Lumpur, Seremban, Kuantan and Ipoh, with Hakka minorities also scattered in some states.
 Meanwhile, in East Malaysia (Malaysian Borneo), Southern Min (Hokkien and Teochew), Hakka, Cantonese, and Mandarin are found except in Sibu, where Fuzhounese (a language of Eastern Min) is predominant, and in Sabah's Sandakan town, where Cantonese and Hakka are both widely spoken.

 Regardless of location, however, younger generations are educated in the Malaysian standard of Mandarin at Chinese-language schools.
-Also, most Chinese Malaysians can speak both Malay (the national language) and English, which is widely used in business and at tertiary level.
-Furthermore, Cantonese is understood by most Malaysian Chinese as it is the prevalent language used in local Chinese-language media, although many are unable to speak it fluently.
+Also, most Chinese Malaysians are able to speak both Malay (the national language) and English, which is widely used in business and at tertiary level.
+However, usage of native Chinese dialects amongst Chinese Malaysians have been in decline primarily due to lack of intergenerational transmission.